-You think you’ve found the perfect Master’s Degree or Doctoral Program, but, now you need to nail the graduate school interview questions!
-One key element that could separate your grad school interview from the pack: preparation.
+You think you’ve found the perfect Master’s Degree or Doctoral Program, but, now you need to nail the grad school interview questions!
+One key element that could separate your grad school interview questions from the pack: preparation.
 Specifically, preparing for the types of grad school interview questions that might be asked.
 You may not be able to access their exact list, but you can still pinpoint the types of things they’re likely to ask you about, or practice with interview prep questions.
 By thinking about these in advance, you could ensure that you have solid answers at the ready.
 This may help you appear—and feel—more poised and confident as a result.

 - Accredited online university.